 Which ingredients do you need the most?
 Or maybe you always use a specific set utensils for a specific task?

-I, for example, like to use chopsticks when frying things – they allow me to pick up even more delicate things without damaging any breading or, the horror, having tofu pieces break apart – so I keep a pair right next to the hob.
+I, for example, like to use chopsticks when frying things.
+They allow me to pick up even more delicate things without, for instance, damaging breading or having tofu pieces break apart.
+So I keep a pair right next to the hob.

 A rail above the hob is a stylish way to hang ladles, spoons, or even pans, while a splashback shelf is ideal to keep fresh and dried herbs.

-A bespoke rack on the inside of a pantry cupboard or custom drawer inserts are also ideal, as they can create the exact internal layout you need – handy, right?
+A bespoke rack on the inside of a pantry cupboard or custom drawer inserts are also ideal.
+This is because they can create the exact internal layout you need – handy, right?

 You might be surprised at how much storage an island offers – but if you design it with cupboards or shelving, it’s an all-round helpful addition.